• Skip to content

 Lorman Training Services

-What I like about Lorman Training Services is that they offer many training options – live webinars, on-demand webinars and they can also customize training specific to your organization.
+What I like about Lorman Training Services is that they offer many training options – live webinars and on-demand webinars and they can also customize training specific to your organization.

-I like the flexibility of on-demand webinars because you can ask employees to take classes at a time that is most convenient for them.
+I like the flexibility of on-demand webinars because you can ask employees to take classes at the most convenient time.

 This is also an affordable solution and much less than sending employees to multiple off-site classes.